 Resolve disputes among beneficiaries;

-Take title to real property in the trustee’s name;
+Manage real property in the trustee’s name;

 Handle sub-trust funding if required by the trust;

-Arrange care for pets
+Arrange care for pets;

 Sometimes there are problems with a trust which need to be corrected by seeking an appropriate court order.
 One example would be a trust prepared years ago, when tax laws were different, which should now be revised to comport with new tax law.
 Another example: where a trust leaves assets to a beneficiary who is now disabled and receives public benefits (such as SSI and/or Medi-Cal), and whose bequest should, instead, now go into a Special Needs Trust for his benefit so as not to disturb the continuation of those benefits.
 Where these issues appear, the trustee must also consider whether to seek a post-mortem trust modification via a Court Proceeding, or via the newer out-of-court Decanting Process.
+Another example is where asses were not re-titled into the name of the trust during the Decedent’s lifetime, and now need to be formally made a part of the trust, so as to fully implement the Decedent’s wishes and consolidate administration (handled via a so-called ‘Heggstad Petition‘).

 While the rules regarding trust administration are generally more relaxed than those governing a probate proceeding, nevertheless it is wise for the successor trustee to consult with an attorney knowledgeable in these matters, so that he or she can be properly advised and avoid tripping over legal requirements.
 Remember: the successor trustee typically has a fiduciary duty to honor the terms of the trust, comply with relevant law, and deal fairly with the designated beneficiaries.